Shared with You makes it way easier to find content friends have sent you

 When people send you content, be it pictures through Messages or a link to a new podcast, it used to be a pain to find that content later.
 In iOS 15 and iPadOS 15, Apple has created a Shared with You feature that makes it easy to find content people have sent you.

-In iOS 15, Shared with You content will be baked right into your best iPhone apps like Messages, Podcasts, Safari, and others.
+In iOS 15, Shared with You content will be baked right into your current iPhone apps like Messages, Podcasts, Safari, and others.
 Here's how to use Shared with You on iPhone and iPad.

 How to find Shared with You content in Messages on iPhone and iPad